Metric system: 17th & 18th centuries

-The French Revolution left France with a need to reform its numerous systems of various local weights and measures.
+The backwardness of the Ancien Régime left France with a need to reform its numerous systems of various local weights and measures.
 In 1790, Charles Maurice de Talleyrand-Périgord proposed Lavoisier's system based on natural units to the French National Assembly, without reference to the prior work of Mouton and Lavoisier.
 The aim was global adoption of the metric system.
 With the United Kingdom not responding to requests to collaborate in the development of the system, the French Academy of Sciences established a commission to implement this new standard alone, and in 1799, the new system was launched in France.

 A number of different metric systems have since been developed, all using the Mètre des Archives and Kilogramme des Archives (or their descendants) as their base units, but differing in the definitions of the various derived units.